 Once school officials have determined that an enrolling student is homeless, the school's homeless liaison will assist the student in obtaining his/her education, immunization, medical, and other records.
 According to McKinney-Vento, the student must enroll in a school in the interim.
 If the homeless coordinator is unable to obtain prior immunization records within thirty (30) days of enrolling and the student is still eligible for services under the homeless education program; the student must begin the immunization series and demonstrate that satisfactory progress has been accomplished within (90) days.
-If the homeless student must provide documentation in accordance with the exemption requirements provided for in § 167.181.3, RSMo.
+If the homeless student maintains that he/she is exempted from receiving immunizations, then after thirty (30) days the student must provide documentation in accordance with the exemption requirements provided for in § 167.181.3, RSMo.